sony/nnabla/doc/python/file_format_converter/file_format_converter.rst

 Convert NNP to NNP
 ^^^^^^^^^^^^^^^^^^

-Sometimes we neeed convert NNP to NNP.
+Sometimes we need convert NNP to NNP.

 Most major usecase, expand repeat or recurrent network supported by Neural Network Console but does not supported by C++ API.